Bowling Green Car Accident Attorneys

 - Take pictures: Photograph as much of the accident scene as you can, especially any injuries, property damage, and tire skid marks.

 - Collect the other drivers’ info: Ask any other motorists involved for their name, address, phone number, insurance company, policy number, and any other information you think you might need.

 - Talk to witnesses: If anyone nearby saw your accident happen, ask them for their contact information as well.
 They may be able to testify on your behalf if needed.

 - File a police report: Call the authorities to the scene so they can document the accident.
 This documentation can serve as additional evidence to back up your personal injury claim.

 - Go see a doctor: If you don’t require immediate medical attention, it’s still a good idea to go in for a checkup as soon as you can.
 Some injuries, such as TBIs and complications from whiplash, may not make themselves known right away.
 Your doctor can diagnose such injuries and treat you if necessary.
 Having medical records on file can also help with your personal injury claim.

-- Contact a lawyer: A Kentucky car accident attorney can advise you on the next steps to take, as well as assist you with the insurance claims, help you collect additional evidence to back up your claim, calculate how much money you are owed, and more.
+- Contact a car accident lawyer in Bowling Green: A Kentucky car accident attorney can advise you on the next steps to take, as well as assist you with the insurance claims, help you collect additional evidence to back up your claim, calculate how much money you are owed, and more.

 We offer free consultations to all new clients and don’t charge you anything out of pocket to take your case.
-We don’t get paid unless you do.
+Our car accident attorneys in Bowling Green don’t get paid unless you do.
 Contact us today to learn more.